kyma-project/cli/docs/extensibility/create-extension.md

       uid: 0ace84cc-a057-4141-b0da-bc6d3f1249a7
     ```

-8. Add the kubectl-like `get` command
+8. Add the kubectl-like `get` command.

-    With the [resource_get action](./actions.md#resource_get), you can display requested resources in a kubectl-like table view with one custom column that counts the data length (using the JQ expression).
-Our command works in a few modes depending on the given argument or flags:
+    With the [resource_get action](./actions.md#resource_get), you can display requested resources in a kubectl-like table view with one custom column that counts the data length, using the JQ expression.
+The command works in a few modes depending on the given argument or flags:

     * `kyma alpha configmap get` - Gets all ConfigMaps from the default namespace (default value for the `namespace` flag)
     * `kyma alpha configmap get <resource_name>` - Gets only the ConfigMap with the given name
     * `kyma alpha configMap get --all-namespaces` - Gets all ConfigMaps from all namespaces

-9. Add another subcommand with such functionality:
+9. Add another subcommand with the following functionality:

     ```yaml
     apiVersion: v1